 Telephone: (808) 329 1877

-Opening times: Daily 10am-3pm.
+Opening times: Open Wednesday, Thursday, Friday and Saturday 10am-3pm.
 Closed major holidays including New Year's Day, Easter Sunday, Thanksgiving Day, and Christmas Day.

 Admission: $6 adults, $1 children.
 Other concessions are available.